-In 2005, eight dugong stranding reports were recorded within the Rodd's Bay A (B).
+In 2005, eight dugong stranding reports were recorded within the Rodd's Bay DPA (B).
 Of these eight, two were confirmed to have been entangled in commercial nets (one was reported dead, one was reported released alive).
-In November 2003, six turtles, two dugons and several queenfish were found washed ashore at the one location at the same time.
+In November 2003, six turtles, two dugongs and several queenfish were found washed ashore at the one location at the same time.
 As a general rule in the Great Barrier Reef, marine mammal and turtle strandings occur as single events, not grouped, as was the case in this incident.
 The GBRMPA recommends that re-aligning the boundary of the Rodd's Bay DPA (B) to encompass all of Facing Island because this may assist with reducing the number of interactions between commercial nets and dugongs and other protected species.
-Due to a likely lack of reporting on interactions with dugongs and other protected species, it is unclear where interactions are actually taking place.
-Dugong cargasses could be washing in to Rodd's Bay DPA al sue.

-sue.

-ARRA AUTHA

-REVOKED BY MARINE PARK AUTHA

-REVOKED BY MARINE PARK AUTHA

-REVOKED BY MARINE PARK AUTHA (B) from elsewhere, but given commercial net activity occurs around Facing Island, the additional netting provisions may address this issue.
+Due to a likely lack of reporting on interactions with dugong carcasses could be washing in to Rodd's Bay DPA (B) from elsewhere, but given commercial net activity occurs around Facing Island, the additional netting provisions may address this issue.